james-macrometa/docs/docs/best-practices/subqueries-vs-multiple-for-loops.md

 ## Example of Query with No Subqueries

-An example of an unoptimized query with multiple `FOR` loops.
+Below is an example of an unoptimized query with multiple `FOR` loops.
 Here we can see the `FILTER` conditions are applied after the last `FOR` loop.
-This is inefficient and possibly difficult to understand.
+This is inefficient and potentially difficult to understand.

 ```sql
 FOR customer in Accounts